Beyond Scores: Proximal Diffusion Models: Background

 \section{Background}

 \paragraph{Diffusion and score-based generative models.} Diffusion models perform generative modeling by posing a reversed stochastic differential equation (SDE) of a process that transforms a sample from the data distribution, $X_0\sim p_0$, $X_0\in\mathbb R^d$, into Gaussian noise \citep{song2019generative, ho2020denoising}.
-A widely adopted SDE for the forward process is given by where $W_t$ is a standard Wiener process in $\mathbb R^d$ (i.e. standard Brownian motion) \citep{song2020score}.
+A widely adopted SDE for the forward process is given by

+where $W_t$ is a standard Wiener process in $\mathbb R^d$ (i.e. standard Brownian motion) \citep{song2020score}.
 At inference time, one can produce a new sample from $p_0$ by reversing the SDE above, resulting in the stochastic process

-where $\bar{W}_t$ is a standard Brownian motion (with time flowing backwards from $T$ to $0$).
+where $\bar{W}_t$ is a reverse-time Brownian motion (with time flowing backwards from $T$ to $0$).
 This process can be simulated as long as the score function, $s_t(x) = \nabla \ln {p_t}(x)$, can be computed (or approximated for unknown real-world distributions).

 The continuous-time process in \eqref{eq:general-reversed} must be discretized to be implemented.
-By far, the most common strategy is applying the forward Euler-Maruyama discretization, leading to the score-based sampling algorithm: where $\gamma_k = \beta(t_k) (t_k - t_{k-1})$ and $z \sim \cN(0, I)$.
+By far, the most common strategy is applying the forward Euler-Maruyama discretization, leading to the score-based sampling algorithm:

+where $\gamma_k = \beta(t_k) (t_k - t_{k-1})$ and $z_k \sim \cN(0, I)$.
 Many variations of these processes have been proposed.
 For instance, instead of the variance-preserving formulation of the process in \eqref{eq:general-forward}, one could instead consider a variance-exploding alternative (by removing the drift) \citep{song2019generative,song2020score}.
 Likewise, instead of considering stochastic processes, one can find deterministic ordinary differential equations (ODEs) that reverse the forward process and match the marginals of the reversed SDE, resulting in a probability-flow ODE \citep{song2020score,song2020denoising}.

 In order to apply these sampling algorithms for generative modeling on real-world data, corresponding score functions must be obtained for every distribution $p_t$.
 The popular \textit{score matching} approach \citep{hyvarinen2005estimation,song2019generative,song2019sliced,pang2020efficient} learns parametric regression functions $s_\theta(x,t)$ (with parameters $\theta$) by minimizing the objective